bioinfo-pf-curie/mpiBWA/README.txt

 How to integrate further version
 --------------------------------

-This version of mpiBWA has been build with 0.7.12 BWA version.
+This version of mpiBWA has been build with 0.7.15 BWA version.
-To integrate the 0.7.13 or 0.7.14:
+To integrate the 0.7.+:

-1) git clone the 0.7.14 of BWA.
+1) git clone the 0.7.+ of BWA.

 2) in the folder of bwa copy-pass the following function from mpiBWA: